rollover the hotspots to check the conditions

 While they make great pets for people who suffer from allergies, Yorkies are still prone to a number of hereditary and congenital conditions that can adversely affect their health and your budget.
 Some of the conditions and illnesses Yorkies are prone to include joint conditions such as medial patellar luxation; eye conditions such as retinal dysplasia and cataracts; liver issues such as portosystemic shunts; respiratory conditions such as tracheal collapse; and developmental problems such as cryptorchidism.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your brave Yorkie inherits more than just a bold attitude from his parents, you’re covered.